boisgera/control-engineering-with-python/JOSE/paper.md

     orcid: 0000-0003-4685-8099
     affiliation: 1
 affiliations:
- - name: Center for Robotics, MINES ParisTech, PSL University
+ - name: Center for Robotics, Mines Paris, PSL University
    index: 1
-date: 04 October 2021
+date: 31 August 2021
 bibliography: paper.bib
 ---

-Test reference: [@Sontag98]

 ## Statement of Need

+Matlab "detox" ; while suitable for specialist, large cost to incurr for a beginner's course.
+Use Python instead (more likely to be familiar, more transferable knowledge "out").

+Theory (inc. some didactic "tricks", visu, videos, Fibre etc.) **AND** Practice (algos, Jupyter, etc.), intertwined.
+Active/interactive learning.

 TODO: